MarcusLEK/homework-management-system/README.md

 php artisan serve
 ```

-Optionally, you can run the seeder for the homework with the following command:
+Optionally, you can run the seeder with the following command:

+</b>Note: The homework and homework assignment model is not seeded by default</b>
 ```
 php artisan db:seed --class=HomeworkSeeder
+php artisan db:seed --class=HomeworAssignmentkSeeder
 ```